1, Corner Cottage, East Prawle, TQ7 2BY

 A charming stone cottage built around 1890 and situated on the village green in the heart of the village of East Prawle, the southernmost village in Devon and just inland from Prawle Point.

-The cottage sleeps 4 and is available for holiday lets all year round.
-The cottage has been owned by our family for over 30 years, and we pride ourselves on making sure that the cottage is clean, comfortable and welcoming, and warm in the chilly months.
+The cottage sleeps 4 and is available for holiday lets from March to November.
+The cottage has been owned by our family for over 35 years, and we pride ourselves on making sure that the cottage is clean, comfortable and welcoming, and warm in the chilly months.

 80% of our bookings are either repeat bookings or recommendation from previous visitors.